The Bankrate promise

 Selling a house can be expensive, complex and time-consuming, so it’s a huge relief to everyone involved when a deal is struck and a contract is signed.
-But what if the seller signs, then wants to back out?
+But what if the seller signs the purchase and sale agreement, then wants to cancel the deal?
 Is it legal?
 And what are the buyer’s options in that case?

-Is a seller allowed to back out of a contract with a buyer?
+Is a seller legally allowed to back out of a contract with a buyer?

 The answer to this question is not exactly straightforward, says Zachary D. Schorr, lead attorney at Los Angeles–based Schorr Law, APC, which handles real estate litigation.